 If you are using the built-in screen, make sure the display priority is not set for an external monitor.
-To do this, press F4.
-If this does not correct the problem, press F4 again to return the display priority to its previous setting.
+To do this, press Fn and F5 simultaneously (once).
+If this does not correct the problem, press Fn and F5 simultaneously again to return the display priority to its previous setting.

-HINT: Pressing the F4 key several times will advance you through the display options.
+HINT: Holding the Fn key and pressing the F5 key several times will advance you through the display options.